Top Tips for DIY Deck and Woodcare Maintenance

 Clean the surface area regularly with a mild detergent and keep a lookout for signs that your deck may need a recoat: patchiness or colour deterioration are tell-tale signs.
 Regular upkeep and maintenance will extend the lifespan of your deck.

-With the right product, like Simply Woodcare’s Dexpress – an easy-to-use, fast-drying stain – your deck will have a low-lustre, long-lasting finish, protecting it from rain, hail or shine.
+With the right product, like Haymes Woodcare’s Dexpress – an easy-to-use, fast-drying stain – your deck will have a low-lustre, long-lasting finish, protecting it from rain, hail or shine.

 For more information and insider tips on DIY deck cleaning and finishing, watch the video below: